Did you know that June 12 is designated as Women Veterans Day in the United States?

 While women have served in the American military since before we became a nation, they were not officially recognized as military members or veterans until 1948.
 Women were originally relegated to serving in the civilian fields of nursing, laundering, mending clothing and cooking.
 Despite this segregation, many served in war zones alongside their male compatriots, and some even dressed as men during the Civil War and fought on the front lines.
 Source: military.com

 More information: click here

-Use the power of film to foster engagement, meaningful dialogue, and social impact in your community.
+Use the power of film to foster meaningful impact in your community.